MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/creating-r-visuals.md

 ## Editing the R Script

-When you use `pbiviz` to create the R-powered Visual based on the `rvisual` template, it creates a file in the root folder of the visual called *script.r*.
+When you use `pbiviz` to create the R-powered visual based on the `rvisual` template, it creates a file called *script.r* in the root folder of the visual.
 This file holds the R script that runs to generate the image for a user.
 You can create your R script in Power BI Desktop.

-1> In Power BI Desktop, select **R script visual**:
+1. In Power BI Desktop, select **R script visual**:

    ![R visual in visualization pane](./media/creating-r-visuals/r-script-visual-icon.png)